 After many season with A.C.
 Milan, Ancelotti left the team to become the coach of London's Chelsea.
 In his first season in England Ancelotti won the Premiere League, but lost the Champions League against Inter Milan.
 Inter, of course is A.C.
 Milan's biggest rival, and at the time was coached by former Chelsea boss Jose Mourinho, who is still extremely well-loved by British supporters.
 That was a very emotional game for Ancelotti, but the defeat was taken with grace, as he has always conducted himself like a true gentleman.

 In addition to his outstanding soccer skills Carlo Ancelotti has also shown himself to be an honest and classy man during his long and distinguished career.
 Ancelotti always seems to respect opposing teams and wears a smile even when things are going badly.
-A true sportsman and a brilliant manger Ancelotti represents a true spirit of sportsmanship, so badly needed at every level and especially in the professional sporting arena.
-It is indeed interesting to see him as the head of a major English team, while another Italian, Fabio Capello, also a product of A.C.
-Milan, is the coach of the English national team.
-Both of these men are living proof that times are changing and that even England is open to change and leaving old traditions behind.
+A true sportsman and a brilliant manager, Ancelotti represents a true spirit of sportsmanship, so badly needed at every level and especially in the professional sporting arena; it is indeed a source of pride to see him as the head of major european teams.